 - Added Product, Breadcrumbs and Organization schema markups to trigger the correct signals in the algorithm and hopefully have rich results on the SERPs

-- Implement wide range of tactics to improve internal linking as discovery tend to be a big problem when it comes to Ecommerce SEO
+- Implement a wide range of tactics to improve internal linking as discovery tends to be a big problem when it comes to e-commerce SEO

 On-Page SEO